skillrepos/cc-adv/labs.md

 >
 > You should see an indicator that the model was set to a *Sonnet* model (currently *Sonnet 5* / `claude-sonnet-5` — the exact version shown may be newer) with *medium* effort.
 Note: your `/model` selection is saved as the default for new sessions; press `s` in the model list to set it for the current session only.
 >
-> **Today's ladder:** Haiku 4.5 $1/$5 per million tokens · Sonnet 5 $2/$10 · Opus 5 $5/$25 · Fable 5 $10/$50.
-Sonnet 5, Opus 5 and Fable 5 all carry a 1M-token context window at standard rates, so above Haiku you buy judgment, speed, and knowledge recency (Opus 5's cutoff is May 2026 against January 2026 for Sonnet 5 and Fable 5).
 >
 <br><br>

 **NOTE:** This course assumes you've completed the introductory Claude Code workshop (or equivalent).
 Steps that exercise something from that course are marked *(recap)* and kept quick.
-Since **August 14, 2026** your sessions normally start in **auto mode** on Pro, Max, and Team plans, so most permission prompts are already gone — a background classifier approves routine actions and stops for risky ones.
-The bottom-left of the prompt tells you which mode you're in.
-Your **first** session after a fresh install — a brand-new Codespace counts — can start in **manual** whatever your plan; later ones pick up auto.
-Steps that differ between the two say so.
-Where a lab says it's OK, `claude --dangerously-skip-permissions` (alias `claude-yolo` in the codespace) removes the remaining checks as well.

 <br><br>

 ---